 The study is subject to some limitations.
-The most important limitation is the possibility that the study model did not include other variables that may have influenced stock price changes and is correlated with the definitions of FCF used in this study.
+The most important limitation is the possibility that the study model did not include other variables that may have influenced stock price changes and is correlated with our definitions of free cash flow.
 The combined effect of those other variables is represented by the error term Σ in the model.
-Adding year fixed effects help mitigate some concerns but not all regarding unobservable explanatory variables.
-Another limitation is that there may be other formulas for FCF which may be more value-relevant than the ones included in this study.
-While the author tried to develop as comprehensive a list as possible, other definitions of free cash flow may possibly exist.
+Adding year and industry fixed effects help mitigate some concerns but not all regarding unobservable explanatory variables.
+Another limitation is that there may be other formulas for free cash flow which may be more value-relevant than the ones included in this study.
+While the authors tried to develop as comprehensive a list as possible, other definitions of free cash flow may possibly exist.

 One suggestion for further research is to replicate the study using other variables that could possibly have more effect on stock prices than the variables included in the study model.
-Another suggestion would be to investigate whether a trading strategy could be developed buying (shorting) stock of firms which have the greatest positive (negative) change in one or more measures of FCF over the prior year.
+Another suggestion would be to investigate whether a trading strategy could be developed for buying (shorting) stock of firms which have the greatest positive (negative) change in one or more measures of FCF over the prior year.